Lux-AI-Challenge/Lux-Design-S3/docs/specs.md

 ### Relic Nodes

 Relic nodes are objects in space that enable ships to go near it to gain team points.
 These relic nodes however are ancient and thus fragmented.
 As a result, only certain tiles near the relic nodes when a friendly ship is on it will gain points.
+The tiles that yield points are always hidden and can only be discovered by trial and error by moving around the relic nodes.
+Relic nodes themselves can be observed.

 In code, a random 5x5 configuration / mask centered on the relic node is generated indicating which tiles yield points and which don't.
 Multiple ships can stack on one tile and all will gain a point each for their team per time step they remain on the tile.
 Note that ship stacking can be risky due to the [sapping action](#sap-actions).